matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

 Visit actions contain the following information:

-- `server_time`: the datetime the action was tracked in the server's timezone
+- `server_time`: the datetime the action was tracked in the UTC timezone
 - `idaction_url`: the ID of the URL action type for this action
 - `idaction_url_ref`: the ID of the URL action type for the previous action in the visit
 - `idaction_name`: the ID of the page title action type for this action